 U.S.-Mexico Border Perspectives

 SYLLABUS

 Chicano/Latino Studies 160

 Social Science 1731

 International Studies 177B

 Perspectives on the U.S.-Mexico Border

-Winter 2013
+Winter 2014

-Tuesday-Thursday, 9:30-10:50
+Monday, 7 pm to 9:50 pm

-SSL-290
+SSL-248

 Ricardo Chavira Office: SST 705

-Office Hours: T-TH, 8-9 or by appointment
+Office Hours: Monday, 4 pm to 6 pm or by appointment

 chavirar@uci.edu

 COURSE OVERVIEW

 The nearly 2000-mile border that separates the United States and Mexico is among the world's most important and unusual international boundaries.
 The product of long and often bloody conflict, it delineates the boundary between starkly contrasting nations.
 It is among the world's longest borders and is the northernmost region of Latin America.

-Yet, this border is not a simple physical barrier meant to regulate who and what crosses, it also forms a distinct economic and cultural region-the borderlands.
+Yet, this border is not a simple physical barrier meant to regulate who and what crosses.
+It also forms a distinct economic and cultural region-the borderlands.
 Far from their respective capitals, American and Mexican borderland settlers developed a strong sense of bi-nationalism and biculturalism.
 Not surprisingly, Spanglish was born on the border.

 Today, however, the border is more often than not characterized by tension over drugs and illegal immigration.

 Extreme drug violence has engulfed the Mexican side, and many Americans are alarmed that the southern frontier is insecure.
 There are complex reasons for this tragic turn of events, and our class will examine them.

 However, this course promises more.